nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User loads the application
-2. User clicks on a specific client from the list view
+2. User requests to view a list of all currently filtered clients
-3. User can update information specific to his client (i.e: Birthday / Events/ Notes etc.)
-4. User switches to his default view
-5. LTNS shows a list of clients stored in the database
+3. LTNS displays a list of currently filtered clients

    Use case ends.